Issafalcon/wezterm-config/README.md

 - The `$HOME/.config/wezterm-projects`

 Each project file has a `startup()` function which is called when the corresponding project is selected from the `InputSelector` list.
 This will, in turn, run wezterm commands to create windows, panes and tabs with associated commands, in order to set up each workspace.

+Once a project workspace has been created in WezTerm, selecting the same project from the list will not re-run the `startup()` function, but will instead just switch the active workspace to the selection.
+- This prevents accidental creation of the same project workspace